CelestineOverflow/BUL/lab-1/img/BUL-1.md

   <figcaption style="text-align:center;">Fig 1. - Histogram of 100 measurements at 100cm</figcaption>
 </figure>

->Repeatthis measurementfor five other distances.
+>Repeat this measurement for five other distances.
 Document these, the histograms and mean values

 we tested the values at 10, 20, 30, 40, 50, 60, 70, 80, 90, 100 cm.
 The results are shown below.